idutsu/reibun-generator/readme.md

 ### Favorites Area

 This area is for saving words from the Reibun Area.
 (Note that these are not saved to a database, so they will be lost when the browser is refreshed.)
-Words can be selected and used in the example sentences by pressing the `Enter`.

 ### Search Area

 This area displays potential word suggestions when editing a word in the Reibun Area.
-Words can be selected and used in the example sentences by pressing the `Enter`.

 ## Japanese Dictionaries